junkofujiwara/list-contributors/README.md

-# List GitHub Contributors in Organization
+# List GitHub Contributors in GitHub Organization

 This script lists all contributors to all repositories in a GitHub organization.